bjompen/PSSecretScanner/Docs/Help/Find-Secret.md

 >    "C:\MyFiles\\*"

-Relativ paths are also supported (relative to the ignorefile)
+Relative paths are also supported (relative to the ignorefile)

 >    ".\MySubFolder\\*"